microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-03.md

 ## Success Criteria
 To complete this challenge successfully, you should be able to:
 - Validate that all the data has been transformed and has been loaded into the Gold layer in the appropriate data models using the points in the discussion above.
-- Showcase the way data has been arranged into the Gold layer and be able to elaborate on the choices made and the reasons for those choices.
+- Showcase row level security within the data.
+It is up to the team to decide on how this will be implemented with regards to the table and how it is divided amongst users.
 - Showcase how this data can also be accessed for reporting, when needed.

 ## Learning Resources